 PoE has been a boom for low powered devices.
 It also facilitates backup power, as the UPS only needs to feed the PoE Switch (or power injector) rather than be located at every device.
-Currently I'm remotely powering our Access Point but not using PoE.

-5.5 Topology
+6.5 Topology

 UTP is a point to point technology.
 Cable runs from an outlet located near the device to a port on the Ethernet switch.
 For maximum performance a single wide Ethernet switch should be used to serve the entire LAN rather than cascading switches.
 Cascading is transparent to traffic but limits inter switch speed to that of the link connecting the switches.
 With a single wide switch intra-LAN throughput is dictated by the much higher performance of the internal switch backbone.